Low-power electronics

-Low-power electronics are electronics, such as notebook processors, that have been designed to use less electric power than usual, often at some expense.
-In the case of notebook processors, this expense is processing power; notebook processors usually consume less power than their desktop counterparts, at the expense of lower processing power.
+Low-power electronics are electronics designed to consume less electrical power than usual, often at some expense.
+For example, notebook processors usually consume less power than their desktop counterparts, at the expense of computer performance.

 History

 Watches

 The earliest attempts to reduce the amount of power required by an electronic device were related to the development of the wristwatch.
 Electronic watches require electricity as a power source, and some mechanical movements and hybrid electromechanical movements also require electricity.
 Usually, the electricity is provided by a replaceable battery.
 The first use of electrical power in watches was as a substitute for the mainspring, to remove the need for winding.
 The first electrically powered watch, the Hamilton Electric 500, was released in 1957 by the Hamilton Watch Company of Lancaster, Pennsylvania.

-The first quartz wristwatches were manufactured in 1976, using analog hands to display the time.
+The first quartz wristwatches were manufactured in 1967, using analog hands to display the time.

 Watch batteries (strictly speaking cells, as a battery is composed of multiple cells) are specially designed for their purpose.
 They are very small and provide tiny amounts of power continuously for very long periods (several years or more).
 In some cases, replacing the battery requires a trip to a watch repair shop or watch dealer.
 Rechargeable batteries are used in some solar-powered watches.

 The first digital electronic watch was a Pulsar LED prototype produced in 1970.
 Digital LED watches were very expensive and out of reach to the common consumer until 1975, when Texas Instruments started to mass-produce LED watches inside a plastic case.

 Most watches with LED displays required that the user press a button to see the time displayed for a few seconds because LEDs used so much power that they could not be kept operating continuously.
 Watches with LED displays were popular for a few years, but soon the LED displays were superseded by liquid crystal displays (LCDs), which used less battery power and were much more convenient in use, with the display always visible and no need to push a button before seeing the time.
 Only in darkness, you had to press a button to light the display with a tiny light bulb, later illuminating LEDs.

-Most electronic watches today use 32 kHz quartz oscillators.
+Most electronic watches today use 32.768 KHz quartz oscillators.

-As of 2013, processors specifically designed for wristwatches are the lowest-power processors manufactured today—often 4-bit, 32 kHz processors.
+As of 2013, processors specifically designed for wristwatches are the lowest-power processors manufactured today—often 4-bit, 32.768 kHz processors.